dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 --

-- A layman can identify that the images you've just seen are important.
+- A layman can identify that the image you've just seen is important.
 - An **art historian** can tell you much more:
     * The artist  <!-- .element: class="fragment" data-fragment -->
     * The movement/style  <!-- .element: class="fragment" data-fragment -->